wikinderbear/wikinder-rebase-2025-12-10/Music-notation-on-computers.md

-MusicXML is an interchange format for music scores.
+MusicXML is an interchange format for sheet music.
 However, it is too verbose to write by hand.
 MuseScore is a practical application that supports it.

 LilyPond notation is useful for writing simple scores.
 It is less interchangeable, although python-ly provides limited support for converting to MusicXML.